imacrayon/alpine-ajax/README.md

   ...
 </div>

-The markup will be inserted into the now visible modal.
+This markup will be inserted into the now visible modal.
 -->

 ```